 events mode set to

-For notifications to be received, the database must be able to connect back to
+The default CQN connection mode means the database must be able to connect back

 Creating a Subscription¶